-Meng Yizi (孟懿子) is said to have been one of two young nobles from the state of Lu who were entrusted by their father to Confucius for tutoring when he was starting out as a teacher.
+Meng Yizi (孟懿子) is said to have been one of two young nobles from the state of Lu who were entrusted by their father Meng Xizi (孟僖子) to Confucius for tutoring when he was starting out as a teacher.
 Meng subsequently rose to become head of the Mengsun (孟孙) clan, one of the notorious Three Families that were the real power in behind the throne of the state of Lu.
-In Chapter 5 of Book 2, Confucius criticizes him obliquely for holding over-elaborate ritual ceremonies that violated the conventions of the rites.
+In Chapter 5 of Book 2, Confucius criticizes him obliquely for holding over-elaborate ceremonies that violated the conventions of ritual.

 Appearances in the Analects of Confucius

 Meng Yizi asked Confucius about filial devotion.
 Confucius said: “Never disobey.”
 While Fan Chi was driving him in his chariot, Confucius told him: “Meng Yizi asked me about filial devotion and I replied: ‘Never disobey.’”
 Fan Chi asked: “What does that mean?”
 Confucius replied: “When your parents are alive, serve them according to ritual.
 When they die, bury them according to ritual and make sacrifices to them according to ritual.”